makrai/notes/fabbri2007-SummEval.md

   * other text generation metrics
     (Peyrard, 2019; Zhao+ 2019; Zhang+ 2020; Scialom+ 2019; Clark+ 2019)
   * remained the default automatic evaluation metric
-* lack of easy-to-use resources for evaluation, both in the form of simplified evaluation toolkits and large collections of model outputs
+* lack of easy-to-use resources for evaluation: no simplified evaluation toolkits and no large collections of model outputs
 * how evaluation metrics are evaluated themselves
   * Many of the currently used metrics were developed and assessed using the Document Understanding Conference (DUC) and Text Analysis Conference (TAC)